introSDE-FinalProject-2016/AdapterServices/README.md

 # AdapterServices

 The Adapter Service is a RESTful Web Service.
-This layer is in charge of comunication with third party services.
+This module is in charge of comunication with third party services.
 It extracts and gets data like pictures and motivation quotes via REST APIs with [Instagram](https://www.instagram.com/developer/) for pictures and [Forismatic](http://forismatic.com/en/) for motivational quotes.

 [API Documentation](http://docs.adapterservices.apiary.io/#)